Acft Passing Score

 2. The Standing Power Throw: The standing power throw measures a soldier’s explosive power.
 Soldiers must toss a 10-pound medicine ball as far as possible from a standing position.
 Proper technique and coordination are essential to maximize the throw distance.

-READ Army Acft Events
+READ Good Acft Score

 3. The Hand-Release Push-Up: The hand-release push-up measures a soldier’s upper body strength and endurance.
 Soldiers must start in a prone position, release their hands from the ground, and perform a push-up.
 Proper form is essential to prevent injury and ensure accurate counting.